Graviton 3 (r7g) has arrived in the Tokyo region's Aurora! Here are some brief performance test results and points to note.

 Difference from r6g+34.1%+34.1%+34.1%+34.1%+34.1%+34.1%

-In this test, we saw a performance improvement of approximately 34% in each area.
+In this test, we observed a performance improvement of approximately 34% in each item.

-As an example, if we graph the performance difference of transactions, it looks like this.
+As an example, here's a graph showing the performance differences of transactions.

-Although the instance cost will increase by 6%, the performance will improve by nearly 30%.
+Instance costs will increase by 6%, but performance will improve by nearly 30%.

-I think it would be a good idea to consider whether this is possible.
+I think it would be a good idea to consider whether such things are possible.

-Reserved Instances are a system that allows you to pay a portion or all of the instance cost upfront and receive a discount.
+Reserved Instances are a system that allows you to use instances at a discounted rate by paying part or all of the instance cost in advance.

 Calculation conditions